kkharji/clj-duct-reitit/README.md

 Logger configuration

-- `:types`: A vector of types of logs to be logged.
-    - `:exception`: whether the exception should be logged.
+- `:exceptions?`: whether the exception should be logged.
-    - `:coercion`: whether the coercion errors should be logged.
+- `:coercions?`: whether the coercion errors should be logged.
-    - `:requests`: whether requests to the server should be logged.
+- `:requests?`: whether requests to the server should be logged.
 Default true in development environment.
 - `:logger`: the logger would be used for logging.
 - `:pretty?`: default true in development environment.
 Make logs easier to read.